mojolicious/mojo.js/README.md

 ## Features

-* A real-time web framework, allowing you to easily grow single file prototypes into well-structured MVC web applications.
+* A **real-time web framework**, allowing you to easily grow single file prototypes into well-structured MVC web applications.
+  * 3x faster than Express.js.
   * Powerful out of the box with RESTful routes, WebSockets, plugins, commands, logging, templates, content negotiation, session management, form and JSON validation, testing framework, static file server, cluster mode, CGI detection, first class Unicode support and much more for you to discover.

-* A powerful web development toolkit, that you can use for all kinds of applications, independently of the web framework.
+* A powerful **web development toolkit**, that you can use for all kinds of applications, independently of the web framework.
   * High performance HTTP and WebSocket client/server implementation with support for HTTPS/WSS, cookies, redirects, urlencoded/multi-part forms, file uploads, JSON/YAML, HTML/XML, mocking, API testing, HTTP/SOCKS proxies, UNIX